Get 5% of discount using the code

 Lastly, here are some tips to consider for this festival:

-- Weather: June is a warm, humid month in Barcelona, with temperatures ranging from 27°C to 20°C, so packing light is your best ally.
+• Weather: June is one of the best times to visit Barcelona for festival lovers.
+It’s a warm, humid month in Barcelona, with temperatures ranging from 27°C to 20°C, so packing light is your best ally.

-- Food: Small food sites will be around the Parc del Fòrum, but since it’s close to the city centre, you can easily find other options.
+• Food: Small food sites will be around the Parc del Fòrum, but since it’s close to the city center, you can easily find other options.

 Wacken Open Air